khulnasoft/BugVault/README.md

 ## Usage

-Once you have done setting up your OSIDB instance you can start using it.
+Once you have done setting up your BUGVAULT instance you can start using it.
 Follow the [tutorial](docs/user/TUTORIAL.md) and numerous examples in there to get familiar with how to authenticate to and query the service REST API.